dotdeas/printflow_playground/README.md

 $smtp_fromaddr="app@printflow.dotdeas.se";
 ```

-**Change login password?**
+**Change password?**
 ```
-Create a php-file with the included code and open/run it, copy the output to your config.php file and remove the file from the server when you are done
+1. Create a php-file with the included code and open/run it
    <?php
    echo hash("sha512",md5(md5("password")));
+2. Copy the output to your config.php file
+3. Remove the file from the server when you are done
 ```

 ## Contact me